Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__07_19.mp3"></audio>

-A | Do you like Sigourney Weaver?
+A:  Do you like Sigourney Weaver?
-B | Yes, I do.
+B:  Yes, I do.
 She’s very good.
-A | Do you like horror films?
+A:  Do you like horror films?
 C No, I don’t like them.
 I prefer dramas.
-A | Do you like Michael Fassbender?
+A:  Do you like Michael Fassbender?
 D Yes, I like him a lot.
 I think he’s great.